Health and Welfare Summary Plan Description

 4.7 Suspension/Cancelation of Retiree Benefits

 1. Prohibited Employment Causes Suspension or Cancelation of Coverage.
 If you are a covered Retiree, your coverage under the Plan will be suspended for any month that your benefit under the Pension Plan is suspended (or would have been suspended, if your Pension Plan benefit has not yet commenced or you worked under a Collective Bargaining Agreement that does not require contributions to the Pension Plan) because you engage in what is (or would be, if your Pension Plan benefit has not yet commenced) prohibited employment by returning to work in the electrical industry.
 Whether employment is prohibited employment shall be determined by the Board by applying the standards set forth in the Pension Plan, and the determination is subject to all of the procedural rules of the Pension Plan.
 If you return to work in prohibited employment for a non-contributing employer as a Retiree, your coverage under the Plan will be terminated permanently, and you will forfeit all future coverage under the Plan based on your past service (including as a Regular Retiree).
-You will also be obligated to reimburse the Plan for any benefits paid on your or your family's behalf during any period of such prohibited employment.
+To the extent that it is determined that the prohibited employment giving rise to the suspension was based on a meterial misrepresentation or intended to defraud the plan, you will also be obligated to reimburse the Plan for any benefits paid on your or your family's behalf during any period of such prohibited employment.
 Refer to the Pension Plan's summary plan description for further information about prohibited employment, or contact the Plan Office for further information.

 2. Returning to Covered Employment May Reestablish Active Coverage